openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 Encrypting the payload
 ---------------------------

-Payload can be sent or returned in ecrypted text.
-In addition to usual AX fetch request and response parameters, the following paramters MUST be sent to enable the decryption of the payload.
+The CX Payload can be sent or returned in ecrypted text.
+In addition to the usual AX fetch request and response parameters, the following paramters MUST be sent to enable the decryption of the payload.

     ``openid.ax.type.cx_encoding``